Stream to the Akamai HD network from Wowza Streaming Engine

 2. After creating the new target, click its Edit icon to change the Source Stream Name and Destination Stream Name.

-3. Repeat these steps for each rendition and each adaptive group that you want to send to Akamai for adaptive bitrate playback.
+3. Repeat these steps for each rendition and each adaptive group you want to send to Akamai for adaptive bitrate playback.

 You can also create the stream targets by adding an entry for each target to the PushPublishMap.txt and including the adaptiveGroup parameter.
 For more information and example map file entries, see About adaptive groups.